Edward Pennefather: Early life

-Pennefather was born in Tipperary, the second son of William Pennefather of Knockeevan, member of the Irish House of Commons for Cashel, and his wife Ellen Moore, daughter of Edward Moore, Archdeacon of Emly and Ellen Dobson.
-He went to school in Clonmel and graduated from the University of Dublin.
+Pennefather was born in County Tipperary, the second son of William Pennefather of Knockeevan, member of the Irish House of Commons for Cashel, and his wife Ellen Moore, daughter of Edward Moore, Archdeacon of Emly and Ellen Dobson.
+He went to school in Clonmel and graduated from Trinity College Dublin.
 He was called to the Irish Bar in 1795.
 He lived at Rathsallagh House, near Dunlavin, County Wicklow.

-His brother Richard Pennefather (1773-1859) had a longer and more successful career as a judge: appointed a Baron of the Court of Exchequer in 1821, he served for nearly 40 years and was held in universal regard; with the general support of the profession he remained on the Bench until shortly before his death at eighty-six, by which time he was blind.
+His brother Richard Pennefather (1773–1859) had a longer and more successful career as a judge: appointed a Baron of the Court of Exchequer in 1821, he served for nearly 40 years and was held in universal regard; with the general support of the profession he remained on the Bench until shortly before his death at eighty-six, by which time he was blind.
 Edward and Richard, "the two Pennefathers", were leading practitioners in the Court of Chancery (Ireland).

 Edward was generally regarded as more gifted, a master of the law of equity and also a skilled libel lawyer.
 In 1816 he was one of the lead counsel in the celebrated libel case of Bruce v.
 Grady, which arose from the publication of a scurrilous poem called "The Nosegay", written by a barrister Thomas Grady about his former friend, the notably eccentric banker George Evans Brady of Hermitage House, Castleconnell.
 The quarrel is said to have arisen from a dispute over money which Bruce had loaned to Grady.
 The plaintiff claimed £20000; the jury awarded £500.